kodecocodes/swift-algorithm-club/Array2D/README.markdown

 var cookies = [[Int]](repeating: [Int](repeating: 0, count: 7), count: 9)
 ```

-This looks complicated, but can simplfy it in a helper function:
+This looks complicated, but you can simplify it with a helper function:

 ```swift
 func dim<T>(_ count: Int, _ value: T) -> [T] {